 The platform is supported and guided by posts bolted to the inside walls of the pit.
 The platform operates via a series of cables which are connected to a hydraulic ram.
 The hydraulic ram is seated horizontally within the platform frame and moves with the platform.
 When the ram is fully retracted, the platform is at its highest position, level with the workshop floor.

 As the platform is lowered, the ram extends increasing the cable length.
 The hydraulic system allows an infinite adjustment to the platform height within the pit.

 Platform standard thickness ranges from 125 – 200mm and can be built with a grated floor cover for wet pit operations or from materials to suit your application.

 The circuitry is designed and built to Australian Standards Category III AS4024 which dictates high-quality components and emergency deactivation.

 The counter-balance valve on the hydraulic ram prevents the platform from descending should a hydraulic hose fail.
 This valve also prevents any hydraulic creeping.

-If the platform SWL is exceeded, a controlled gradual descent of the platform is initiated to a height more appropriate to the load.
+If the platform MRC is exceeded, a controlled gradual descent of the platform is initiated to a height more appropriate to the load.

 Platform support cables